-Europe has something for everyone, from scenic countrysides and ancient, historical settings to modern metros and quaint villages.
-In fact, Australians like Europe so much that around 1,669,000 of us traveled over there in 2017-18.
+Europe has something for everyone; from scenic countrysides and ancient, historical settings to modern metros and quaint villages.
+In fact, Australians like Europe so much that around 1,712,000 of us travelled over there in 2019.1

 Before you jet off to the other side of the world for your dream getaway, here are a couple of things you should know about travel insurance for Europe.